QUT-Motorsport-Admin/QUTMS_SteeringWheel/README.md

 # QUT Motorsport - Steering Wheel

+## THIS PROJECT HAS BEEN DEPRECATED, FUTURE WORK WILL BE CONDUCTED AT QUTMS_SteeringWheel_V2
+QEV1's Steering Wheel Board, which this repo coresponds to suffered from critical failure when the 5V linear regulator died.
+This prompted the team to begin work on a new design for QEV2, which can be found at [QUTMS_SteeringWheel_V2](https://github.com/QUT-Motorsport/QUTMS_SteeringWheel_V2).

 ### What?
 A 'dumb' output terminal that acts as a digital dashboard for the car.
 ### Why?